If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 A divided life is exhausting.

-It takes energy to remember what version of the story you told.
-It takes energy to keep conversations at the right distance.
-It takes energy to look steady in public when you're living in private fear that the truth might come out.
+It takes energy to remember what version of the story you told and keep conversations at the right distance.
+You strive to look steady in public while living in private fear that the truth might come out.

 Some men call this stress.
 Sometimes it is.
 But sometimes it's the weight of hiding.